-The five licensed information brokers who were Code Subscribers during 2017/2018 were members of the Value Added Property Information Brokers Association Incorporated (VAPIBA).
+The five licensed information brokers who were Code Subscribers during 2018/2019 were members of the Value-Added Property Information Brokers Association Incorporated (VAPIBA).
 The members of VAPIBA pay annual subscriptions to meet the costs of the administration of the Code of Conduct, including the fees paid to members of the Code Oversight Committee.

-As at 30 June 2018, CITEC Confirm discontinued its QVAS personal identification information licence and was no longer required to be a Code Subscriber.
+Office Holders:

-Office Holders President: Colin Wilson - APM Pricefinder Public Officer: Yvonne Chan - APM Pricefinder Vice President: Douglas Kraa - Equifax Treasurer/Secretary: Melanie O'Sullivan / Jodie Hughes - CoreLogic
+President: Colin Wilson - APM Pricefinder Public Officer: Yvonne Chan - APM Pricefinder

+Vice President: Douglas Kraa - Equifax; replaced in June 2019 by Yan De Horta - Equifax

+Treasurer/Secretary: Melanie O'Sullivan - CoreLogic